 Imagine coming to a foreign country for the first time when everything tourist-oriented is closed.

 You don’t know anything about the infrastructure, you can’t go to a restaurant to eat, and you don’t speak the language to buy your own food.
 Local markets are most likely closed anyway.
 Even if you find a place to leave that has a kitchen (for example, in Sri Lanka we only stayed in homestays and hotels without a kitchen), you don’t know where the supermarket is (if there are any at all), and public transport might not operate for you to get there.

 Not that it would necessarily be that dramatic, but at that point, this is how we saw it.
 And, to be honest, it could.

 5) Without knowing a local language foreign quarantine could be tricky

 Unless we spoke Sinhala (for Sri Lanka) or Thai (for Thailand) or the language of whatever country we would stay at, it would be really hard and stressful to follow the rules and stay out of trouble.
 We heard a lot of cases of people being fined in Ukraine for going out without a mask or entering a park when it wasn’t allowed.
 But here we can follow the rules and know about all the restrictions.
 With every country having different rules which were a subject to change every few days, we could easily unknowingly get in trouble.

 Obviously, being at risk of potentially getting a fine, being put to jail, or even deported was not a fun travel lifestyle we anticipated.
 This was the last straw that led to our decision of going home.

 6) With all the tourist attractions closed, there wasn’t much to explore anyway

-My main reason for traveling is to get to know the world and share my experience here in my blog.
+Among many reasons for traveling, my main goal is to get to know the world and share my experience here in my blog.